Bozar/OneMoreLevel/user/doc/desert.md

 Dunes are composed of sand walls (#) and spices (?).
 They are created by a living sandworm.
 The more spices a sandworm has, the more spices will be left behind.
 You can bump and destroy a wall or bump and collect a spice just as from a sandworm.
 You do not move when bumping.
 It can be used as a poor man's waiting key.

-You might lose due to one of three reasons.
+You might lose the game due to one of three reasons.

 Firstly, you can survive in desert for at most 24 turns.
 Moving and bumping costs 1 turn.
-If you start your turn beside a sandworm, every adjacent sandworm segment reduces your remaining time by 2 turns.
+Starting your turn beside a sandworm costs an extra `2N - 1` turns, where `N` is the number of adjacent sandworm segments.
 Bumping a common or quality spice restores 6 turns.
 You lose if you have not collected 3 spices when your last turn ends.

 Secondly, PC's symbol turns into a rectangle when being adjacent to a sandworm's head.
 The game ends if the sandworm intends to move into PC's position the next turn.